 What members found was that a 7, 8, or 9, intended to be a good vote, would "sink" a page's score into a range that in the school system would signify a D or an F. This led to angry reactions, and angry rebuttals, and ultimately to people just voting 10/10 or not at all.

-Another source of contention was that the system favored, and still does, the number of votes, and naturally, pages that get more hits are going to get more votes.
-One of SP's top contributors has posted many excellent pages on truly obscure peaks and canyons; in some instances, he has been the first person, or a part of the first party, ever to reach that particular peak or canyon.
-Yet, his pages stand virtually no chance of matching the scores for pages for very popular peaks that in many cases are mediocre in quality.
-In some cases, the authors of some of SP's highest-rated pages have not climbed those peaks, and this has burned a lot of people (there has been many a forum debate about whether people should post pages for peaks they haven't climbed).
-Many have made the argument that pages for obscure objectives are far more valuable than the ones for objectives such as Mount Rainier, Mount Whitney, and the Colorado 14ers, for which good information is widely and readily available.
+Another source of contention was that the system favored, and still does, the number of votes, and, naturally, pages that get more hits are going to get more votes.
+One of SP's top three contributors has posted many excellent pages on truly obscure peaks and canyons; in some instances, he has been the first person, or a part of the first party, ever to reach that particular peak or descend that particular canyon.
+Yet, his pages stand virtually no chance of matching the scores of pages for very popular peaks that in many cases are mediocre in quality; in some cases, the authors of some of SP's highest-rated pages have not even climbed those peaks, and this has burned a lot of people (there has been many a forum debate about whether people should post pages for peaks they haven't climbed; even worse, there are members who have posted route pages for routes they have not climbed, sometimes for technical routes, though one of the elves took upon himself the task of deleting most of those pages a few years ago).

 So no one was happy with the voting system, but no one has ever come up with a good replacement.
 People who put more into the site like having greater voting power, and there doesn't really seem to be a way to balance the competing interests and avoid the past problems at the same time.
 The current system makes non-10 votes less punitive than they were before, but most voters are still voting 10.
-In all likelihood, the damage has been done.
-There just are not many people voting on pages these days, and in the cases of the pages that get more votes than others, name recognition seems to play as strong a role as quality does.
+And by making lower votes less punitive, the new system's engineers inadvertently have made weak pages look better than they really are.

 Author's note: I have criticized the voting system many times but have never found a great solution myself.
 My current idea, just recently formed, is something along the lines of 9=90 and 8=80 and so on, but with that number becoming slightly higher according to a person's points, and a page score being an overall average.
 For example, a new member's 9 would be a 90, but someone with 100 points might see his or her 9 become a 91.
 This would preserve the greater role for people who contribute more.
 It would not fully address the problem of avatars, but I have some developing ideas for that as well.
 Also, popular pages would still have an edge, but the gap would likely shrink.
 There are other issues to consider as well.
 It's just an idea right now.

 At some point during 2009, people began noticing that a few members were getting POTD over and over, that these members were often posting variations of the same picture, and that sometimes the photos weren't even very good or were off-topic.
 What started bothering some people even more was that most of these photos were not attached to beta pages.
-There was a growing perception that a handful of people were dominating a highly visible aspect of the site and even changing the face and meaning of SP by doing so.
+Some of them weren't even climbers, not meaning that they didn't climb technical routes to summits but meaning that they didn't go to summits at all or only rarely.

 A hilarious article mocked this phenomenon, but it was too little and too late.
 Too many people were too fed up with what seemed like a trivial matter but was proving to be anything but.